 The charts below are so simple that they may be hard to comprehend at first!
 They consist of only one row each, which is then repeated for the full length of the pattern.

-(Note that in a flat braid, a divided area / braided opening in the braid turns out looking like a buttonhole at the center of the flat braid – a very different look than a divided area in a square braid.)
+(Note that in a flat braid, a divided area / braided opening in the braid turns out looking like a buttonhole at the center of the flat braid – a very different look from a divided area in a square braid.)

 The 7-loop linked flat braid above has a combo-pattern: 9 rows of All-Dark-Up followed by 7 rows – one pattern repeat – of All-but-1-dark-up.